raspberrypilearning/silly-reminder/en/step_1.md

 --- /task ---

-You will want the icon to be displayed for some time before changing so you will need to make use of a `pause ms` block.
+You will want the icon to be displayed for some time before changing so you will need to use a `pause ms` block.
 This is measured in milliseconds.

 --- task ---